TannerGS/portfolio/README.md

 ## Tanner Simpkins Portfolio

-A portfolio page application built using ReactJs and Material UI
+A portfolio web application built using ReactJs and Material UI

 #### To change into client directory